 • Only one course with SAT/UNSAT grading option and graded SAT may be used to fulfill RSEA course requirements.

-• All courses must receive a minimum grade of B- or better.
+• All courses must receive a minimum grade of B or better.

 Students should closely consult their faculty academic advisers, the RSEA Director of Graduate Studies, and the Program Administrator regarding their proposed course of study.
-Any exception to the above rules must be first approved in advance by a student’s faculty academic adviser, also a written petition, written by the student and signed by the student’s faculty academic adviser, should be submitted to the Director of Graduate Students and the Chair for approval.
+Any exception to the above rules must be first approved in advance by a student’s faculty academic adviser, and a written petition, written by the student and signed by the student’s faculty academic adviser, should be submitted to the Director of Graduate Students and the Chair for approval.